01-edu/public/subjects/0-shell/README.md

   - `mkdir`
   - `exit`

-> The commands need to be implemented from scratch, without calling any external binaries and exclusively using low-level system calls directly, without relying on built-in functions or libraries that abstract file operations?
+> The commands need to be implemented from scratch, without calling any external binaries.

 - You must manage the program interruption `Ctrl + D`.
 - The project has to be written in a compiled language (like C, Rust, Go or other), **interpreted languages (like Perl and others) are not allowed**.